 Scalded milk is an old fashioned way to kill off potentially harmful bacteria in dairy.
-While pasteurization is more widely available, scalding your milk still has endless benefits is all facets of cooking and baking.
+Even though pasteurization is widely available, scalding milk still has endless benefits in all facets of cooking and baking.

 What Is Scalded Milk?

 Scalded milk is when milk is brought close to a boil, reaching 180°F, before removing it to cool.
 It helps improve the texture of baked goods, infuse flavors, melt butter and sugar, and reduce the cooking time of sauces.